svaza/chatter/README.md

 This project was developed years back i.e 2010 by me, During my colledge days as part of my final semester Diploma.
 However it isnt maintained by me right now.

-Feel free to clone this repo and raise BUGS/Pull requests I am open for changes.
+Feel free to clone this repo and raise BUGS/Pull requests.
+(This is the only section in README added latest, Other sections remains same as it is, no edits #nostalgia )

 # v1.2 new features and fixed bugs (from v1.1) :
 1. config.xml,users.xml path-configuration through settings.ini file